 Yes.
 If you need to cancel your at home test appointment, contact ETS.
 If you cancel your at home test appointment no later than four days before your test date, you will receive a refund equivalent to half of the original test fee.

 - What are the ID requirements for my at home test?

 Your primary identification (ID) document should be a current, valid passport that shows your name, photograph and signature and is written in English-language letters.
 If you are unable to present a valid passport, see information on what other forms of ID can be accepted.
 Make sure the name on your ID matches the name you used in your ETS account.

 ETS is temporarily accepting government-issued IDs with expiration dates from February 1, 2020, forward.
 All other ID policies still apply.

 In order to take an at home test appointment, you must have a private room that includes a desk or table where you will take the test.
 Your desk or table must be cleared of all non-testing materials.

-- What type of devices (hand-held, tablet, PC) can be used for testing?
-Can I use a Mac®, phone or tablet?
+- What type of devices (e.g., hand-held, tablet, laptop) can be used for testing?

-You must use a Windows®-compatible laptop or desktop computer.
-You are not able to use a phone, tablet or Mac computer.
+You must use a laptop or desktop computer.
+You are not able to use a phone or tablet.
 Verify your equipment will meet the technical requirements.